lob/usps-webtools-promise/README.md

 ### About:

 This package was forked from [MadisonReed/usps-webtools](https://github.com/MadisonReed/usps-webtools), but it has been modernized with Typescript and Promises (async/await).
-Note: This is a drop-in replacement for MadisonReed/usps-webtools, it produces the same output.
+Note: Version 2 is a drop-in replacement for MadisonReed/usps-webtools, it produces the same output.
+Version 3 uses the same output from USPS, with the exception of Address1 and Address2 being switched, per social norms.

 ### Installation: